 AESR vs. GRW

 AESR (Anfield U.S. Equity Sector Rotation ETF) and GRW (TCW Durable Growth ETF) are both Large Cap Growth Equities funds.
 Both are actively managed.
-At a correlation of -0.40, they often move in opposite directions.
+A 0.57 correlation means they provide meaningful diversification when combined.
 AESR charges 1.46%/yr vs 0.75%/yr for GRW.

 Performance